davidambz/book-to-kindle/README.md

 ```

 Replace `book_name.pdf` with the name of the book file you want to send.
 Make sure to enclose the file name in double quotes if it contains spaces.

-## Limitations

-- Currently, Book to Kindle only supports PDF files as attachments.

 ## Contributing